LanceGin/Mockman/README.md

 # <img alt="Mockman" width="150" height="150" src="http://orhcxc3kd.bkt.clouddn.com/256x256.png"/>

-> `Mockman` is an open source app to create and manage your  mock servers easily
+> `Mockman` is a powerful and convenient tool that helps you to manage and start mock servers locally.
+>
+> With the app, you can easily configure the routes, request format and response of a mock server

 ## Screenshots